MuhammedBuyukkinaci/General-IT-Notes/SystemDesignInterView/README.md

 # Design A Key-value Store

-1) Short keys perform better.
+1) "A key-value store, also referred to as a key-value database, is a non-relational database".
+Short keys perform better.
 Key can be plain text like this_is_a key or hashed value like AB241AD56.

 2) "An intuitive approach is to store key-value pairs in a hash table, which keeps everything in memory".